0xInfection/Awesome-WAF/README.md

 To identify WAFs, we need to (dummy) provoke it.
 1. Make a normal GET request from a browser, intercept and test response headers (specifically cookies).
 2. Make a request from command line (eg. cURL), and test response content and headers (no user-agent included).
+3. Make GET requests to random open ports and grab banners which might expose the WAFs identity.
-3. If there is a login page somewhere, try some common (easily detectable) payloads like `" or 1 = 1 --`.
+4. If there is a login page somewhere, try some common (easily detectable) payloads like `" or 1 = 1 --`.
-4. If there is some input field somewhere, try with noisy payloads like `<script>alert()</script>`.
+5. If there is some input field somewhere, try with noisy payloads like `<script>alert()</script>`.
-5. Attach a dummy `../../../etc/passwd` to a random parameter at end of URL.
+6. Attach a dummy `../../../etc/passwd` to a random parameter at end of URL.
-6. Append some catchy keywords like `' OR SLEEP(5) OR '` at end of URLs to any random parameter.
+7. Append some catchy keywords like `' OR SLEEP(5) OR '` at end of URLs to any random parameter.
-6. Make GET requests with outdated protocols like `HTTP/0.9` (`HTTP/0.9` does not support POST type queries).
+8. Make GET requests with outdated protocols like `HTTP/0.9` (`HTTP/0.9` does not support POST type queries).
-7. Many a times, the WAF varies the `Server` header upon different types of interactions.
+9. Many a times, the WAF varies the `Server` header upon different types of interactions.
-8. Drop Action Technique - Send a raw crafted FIN/RST packet to server and identify response.
+10. Drop Action Technique - Send a raw crafted FIN/RST packet to server and identify response.
     > __Tip:__ This method could be easily achieved with tools like [HPing3](http://www.hping.org) or [Scapy](https://scapy.net).
-9. Side Channel Attacks - Examine the timing behaviour of the request and response content.
+11. Side Channel Attacks - Examine the timing behaviour of the request and response content.

 ## WAF Fingerprints
 Wanna detect WAFs?
 Lets see how.